 Geneva English School

 Computer Science sits at the heart of today’s information processing revolution.
 There are two aspects of the subject – theory and programming.
-Programming and the architecture of a computer have to be of interest to you as both are key parts of the A Level.
+Programming and the architecture of a computer must be of interest to you if you choose this A Level.

 Programming is all about problem-solving.
 Problems must be modelled and analysed, a solution designed and finally, implemented.
 The theory revolves around exactly how data can be represented, and the procedures that can transform this data into other forms of information.
 A key element of the course is object-oriented programming, the most common approach to programming in business and commercial situations.

 - Network and the internet – aspects of software development